ohmp/james-project/src/site/markdown/server/manage-cli.md

 A mapping is a recipient rewritting rule.
 There is several kind of rewritting rules:

- - address mapping: rewritte a given mail address into an other one.
+ - address mapping: rewrite a given mail address into an other one.
  - regex mapping.

-You can manage address mapping like this:
+You can manage address mapping like (redirects email from user@domain.tld to redirected@domain.new, then deletes the mapping):

 ```
 {cli} AddAddressMapping redirected domain.new user@domain.tld